bhsd-harry/luacheck-browserify/README.md

 [Luacheck](https://github.com/mpeterv/luacheck) is a static analyzer and a linter for [Lua](http://www.lua.org).
 Luacheck detects various issues such as usage of undefined global variables, unused variables and values, accessing uninitialized variables, unreachable code and more.
 Most aspects of checking are configurable: there are options for defining custom project-related globals, for selecting set of standard globals (version of Lua standard library), etc. Luacheck itself is written in Lua and runs on different Lua versions.

 Luacheck-browserify is a fork of Luacheck that has been modified to work in browser environments.
 The Lua code is executed using [Wasmoon](https://github.com/ceifa/wasmoon).
-It is specifically configured to check [Lua modules in MediaWiki sites](https://www.mediawiki.org/wiki/Lua/Overview).
+Luacheck-browserify can also be specifically configured to check [Lua modules in MediaWiki sites](https://www.mediawiki.org/wiki/Lua/Overview).

 ## Installation